 Get the latest articles delivered to your inboxSign up to our Free Weekly Newsletter

 Pliny the Elder was also a prolific writer.
-He wrote about an array of topics, but his most famous and enduring work is the Natural History.
+He wrote about an array of topics, but his most famous and enduring work is known as Pliny’s Encyclopedias on Natural History.
 This vast ancient encyclopedia is the longest surviving single text from the Roman world.
 Pliny’s magnum opus became a model for informative reference works not just in the Roman era but well into the Middle Ages.

 Pliny shows a keen awareness of his literary task.
 In his introduction to the Natural History, he declares that “no Roman author has attempted the same project, nor has any Greek treated all these matters single-handed.”
 It was indeed an impressive undertaking and one that stood the test of time.

 The Natural History is split into 37 books, covering everything from astrology to botany.
 Pliny states that the book is about “all things Nature.”
 It is therefore interesting that he also chose to include the subjects of art and architecture in such a work.
 As we shall see, it is clear that he believed such creative endeavors were inherently linked to both the worlds of Nature and Science.

 Pliny the Elder begins his discussion on painting with a brief history.
 He claims that it was the Greeks who invented painting and not the Egyptians, as was commonly believed.
 Pliny also says that the Etruscans produced some of the best early work.
 Fine examples include the paintings of Atalanta and Helen at Lanuvium, which sadly do not exist today.
 Apparently, Emperor Caligula was so aroused by the paintings that he tried to have them removed, but without success due to the plaster that they were painted on.